weixian-zhang/Azure-sSFTP/README.md

 <img src="./doc/ssftp-modules-directories.png" width="850" height="600" />

-* sSFTP at it's core provides SFTP server for multiple Sftp clients to connect and upload files concurrently.
+* sSFTP at it's core provides a built-in Sftp server that supports multiple concurrent Sftp clients to connect and upload files.
-  Uploaded files are picked up by FileWatcher module to send for scanning and sort files to Clean directory(/mnt/ssftp/clean) if no virus is detected,
+  * Uploaded files are by design saved to <b>Staging directory(/mnt/ssftp/staging)</b>
+  * FileWatcher module picks up files from Staging and send them for ClamAV scanning and sorting
-  or sort files to Quarantine directory(/mnt/ssftp/quarantine) if virus is found.
+  * Virus-free files determined by ClamAV are move to <b>Clean directory(/mnt/ssftp/clean)</b>
+  * Files containing virus are move to <b>Quarantine directory(/mnt/ssftp/quarantine)</b>
-  This process is performed on each uploaded file.
+Above process is performed on each uploaded file.

 * The Downloader module are Sftp clients that downloads from remote Sftp server.
 You can configure multiple Downloaders through [ssftp.yaml](https://github.com/weixian-zhang/Azure-sSFTP/blob/main/deploy/ssftp.yaml) to support concurrent downloads from remote Sftp servers.
   <b>*Downloaded files are save to Staging directory(/mnt/ssftp/staging) for FileWatcher to scan and sort.</b>